Just Business: The Preview Side of the Pond

 Don’t forget to pick up your copy of my book, 101 WWE Matches To See Before You Die, from the LOP Store or Amazon today!
 Simply click here to find mine and a host of other books and merchandise on offer, all courtesy of LOP, or on the icon to the left to be taken directly to Amazon!

-I know.
-I’m absolutely in a minority of one with that, and I accept that wholeheartedly.
-It is a cynical part of me that finds a certain amount of nihilistic enjoyment in the quite ridiculously conceived storyline between the two biggest MNR stars not in the main event on Sunday, and I too genuinely hope this will be their final confrontation.
+So too was the segment that kicked off the escalation of the central feud of the show last Monday night, which injected that fight for bragging rights with some very welcome bitterness.
+Was it perfect?
+Of course it wasn’t.
+That might be largely down to what Maverick and I determine on tonight’s podcast – that after a sterling character showing from an ice cold Shane McMahon revealing his family’s famous cut-throat attitude to warfare, having New Day lead the gang attack turned what should have felt like an uncomfortable and claustrophobic home invasion into a borderline West Side Story style musical.
+It just didn’t strike the right tone.

-Regardless, from the classic potential of a couple of the matches, the slim nature of the card and the possibility it won’t even run three hours, and with more than a little retro feel to some of the storylines (the supernatural nonsense of Bálor vs. Wyatt; the loose villainous alliances conceived by Enzo Amore and The Miz) I personally am digging the IYH feel to TLC.
+Still, the idea underpinning the execution was sound, with The Shield and Sasha Banks in particular being sure to omit the relevant degree of equal parts desperation and outrage in the face of the SDL Siege.
+Those questioning why individuals feuding with one another would suddenly be on the same side should remember that, as history shows us time and again, the enemy of my enemy is my friend, and that none of these individuals booked these matches to take place; they’re taking place regardless.
+Thus, Survivor Series has forced upon both rosters marriages of convenience that could yet prove to be a central source of intrigue for the matches to come at the November extravaganza.
+I find that reason to be excited.

-I’m going to be delving into more depth about it all in just a couple of hours with my usual Pondian co-conspirators.
+But, as with all these things, I’ll be talking more about that on tonight’s show, set to air shortly on Lords of Pain Radio to kick your weekend off right!
 The Right Side of the Pond airs only on LOP Radio every Friday night, 9pm BST / 4pm EST, or can be listened to on demand at any time via BlogTalkRadio or on iTunes, so be sure to check it out!

-But before you do, please share with me below or on social media your predictions for TLC 2017, and whether this unassuming pay-per-view holds any positive water for you at all!
+In the meantime, why not share with us some of your general thoughts about the fallout from TLC 2017 and the beginning of the build for Survivor Series, in the comments below or over on social media!

 Don’t forget to pick up your copy of my book, 101 WWE Matches To See Before You Die, from the LOP Store or Amazon today!
 Simply click here to find mine and a host of other books and merchandise on offer, all courtesy of LOP, or on the icon to the left to be taken directly to Amazon!